 Emissions of greenhouse gases of human origin are the main cause of climate change.
 Their effects on global warming are devastating and it is becoming more and more urgent that these emissions are reduced to stop humans from exercising so much pressure on the planet.
 The situation is so critical that the International Energy Agency (IEA) has forecast an increase in emission of 130% by 2050 if we continue unabated.

-As per the research of pacific institute everyday two million tons of sewage and industrial waste are discharged into the world’s water (UN WWAP 2003), the equivalent weight of the entire human population.
+As per the research of the pacific institute, every day two million tons of sewage and industrial waste are discharged into the world’s water (UN WWAP 2003), the equivalent weight of the entire human population.
 The UN estimates that the amount of water produced annually is about 1,500 km3, six times more water than exists in all the rivers of the world (UN WWAP 2003).
-The global water is being contaminated and polluted by various ways including human waste, industrial and mining waste, and agricultural waste.
+Global water is being contaminated and polluted in various ways including human waste, industrial and mining waste, and agricultural waste.
 It is evident that 60% of the world’s 227 biggest rivers have interrupted stream flows due to dams and other infrastructures.
-Interruption in stream flow dramatically decrease sediment and nutrient transport to downstream stretches, reducing water quality and impairing ecosystem.
+Interruption in streamflow dramatically decreases sediment and nutrient transport to downstream stretches, reducing water quality and impairing the ecosystem.
 The activities as referred above have adverse impacts on human health, ecosystem, groundwater, and above all existence of human lives.

-In the above discussion only the cause and effect of the climate change have been emphasized without exploring the way out.
-At this juncture the focus may be made on ‘The Trail Smelter’ case.
+In the above discussion, only the cause and effect of climate change have been emphasized without exploring the way out.
+At this juncture, the focus may be made on ‘The Trail Smelter’ case.
 The Trail Smelter arbitration between 1938 and 1941 was a landmark decision about a dispute over environmental degradation between the United States and Canada.
-This was the first decision to recognize international liability for damages caused to another nation, even when no existing treaty created an obligation to prevent such damage.
+This was the first decision to recognize an international liability for damages caused to another nation, even when no existing treaty created an obligation to prevent such damage.

-In line with Trail Smelter case, upon complaints of the affected nations, the global communities can arrange international arbitration or mediation so as to restrain the accused nations from their reckless and suicidal advancement in all respect and make them pay compensation to the affected and vulnerable nations.
+In line with the Trail Smelter’s case, upon complaints of the affected nations, the global communities can arrange international arbitration or mediation so as to restrain the accused nations from their reckless and suicidal advancement in all respect and make them pay compensation to the affected and vulnerable nations.